IEC 60269: D type fuses

 The smaller end cap (the "top" of the bottle) has a diameter that varies with the fuse rating: higher ratings have wider end caps.
 The fixed part of the fuse holder contains a (usually colour-coded) gauge ring, which will accept end caps up to a certain diameter.
 It is therefore not possible to fit a fuse of a higher rating than allowed for by the gauge ring.
 The size of the gauge ring is determined by the current rating of the circuit to be protected.
 Gauge rings are intended to be changed only by authorized personnel.

 The larger end cap (the "bottom" of the bottle) has at its centre a small spring-loaded button retained by a thin wire, which serves as a "fuse blown" indicator.
 When the fuse blows, the wire breaks and the indicator button is ejected by the spring.
 A missing or displaced indicator thus pinpoints a blown fuse.
 The removable part of the fuse holder has a small window to allow inspection of the indicator without removal of the fuse.
 The indicator button usually has a coloured dot indicating the fuse rating (see table).

-D- and D0-type fuses are used for protection of circuits up to 500 V AC in residential and commercial installations, and occasionally for the protection of electric motors.
+D-type fuses are used for protection of circuits up to 500 V AC in residential and commercial installations, and occasionally for the protection of electric motors.
+The more modern D0-type fuses, by contrast, are designed for 400 V, as this is now the maximum voltage of a European three-phase household installation.
+This is also one reason why they are more compact than the older D-type fuse inserts.
 The most common operating class is gG (general purpose, formerly gL), but other classes are available.
 A gG class fuse will typically blow within 2–5 seconds at five times the rated current, and within 0.1–0.2 seconds at ten times the rated current.

+Gauge rings and fuse indicators are colour coded for the nominal current: